Back to top

 Selected Recent publications (Book chapters and Journal articles)

-1. 鈥淎ction and Praxis in Modern Korean Philosophy.鈥 In Key Concepts in World Philosophies: Everything You Need to Know About Doing Cross-Cultural Philosophy, edited by Sarah Flavel and Chiara Robbiano.
-London: Bloomsbury Academics, 2022.
+7. 鈥淎ction and Praxis.鈥 In Key Concepts in World Philosophies: A Toolkit for Philosophers, edited by Sarah Flavel and Chiara Robbiano.
+London: Bloomsbury Academics, 2023, 13-19.

 Professional Services